yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # Dumping cartridge games

 5. We will now dump the `Cartridge Image (XCI)` files from your game cartridge, to use in yuzu.
 Insert the game cartridge of your choice.
     - 5a.
-Extract the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card.
+Extract the contents of the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card.
     - 5b.
 Extract the contents of the nxdumptool package you downloaded earlier and place the contents of the Switch folder into the Switch folder of your sd card.
     - 5c.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the Hekate file you downloaded earlier from the prerequisites.
     - 5d.
 Click on `Inject Payload` to inject the Hekate payload.
 The Hekate browser will now display on your Nintendo Switch.